-Inhaled The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
-Nevertheless inhalation of vapours, fumes or aerosols, especially for prolonged periods, may produce respiratory discomfor and occasionally, distress.
+- Inhaled The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
+Nevertheless inhalation of vapours, fumes or aerosols, especially for prolonged periods, may produce respiratory discomfo and occasionally, distress.
 Inhalation of vapours may cause drowsiness and dizziness.
 This may be accompanied by narcosis, reduced alertness, loss of reflexes, lack of coordination and vertigo.
 Ingestion Accidental ingestion of the material may be damaging to the health of the individual.
-Ingestion of propylene glycol produced reversible central nervous system depression in humans following ingestion of 60 ml.
-Symptoms included increased heart-rate (tachycardia), excessive sweating (diaphoresis) and grand mal seizures in a 15 month child who ingested large doses (7.5 ml/day for 8 days) as an ingredient of vitamin preparation.
+Ingestion of propylene glycol produced reversible central nervous system depression in humans following ingestion of 60 ml Symptoms included increased heart-rate (tachycardia), excessive sweating (diaphoresis) and grand mal seizures in a 15 month child who ingested large doses (7.5 ml/day for 8 days) as an ingredient of vitamin preparation.
 Excessive repeated ingestions may cause hypoglycaemia (low levels of glucose in the blood stream) among susceptible individuals; this may result in muscular weakness, incoordination and mental confusion.
 Skin Contact Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
-The material may produce moderate skin irritation; limited evidence or practical experience suggests, that the material either: produces moderate inflammation of the skin in a substantial number of individuals following direct contact and/or produces significant, but moderate, inflammation when applied to the healthy intact skin of animals (for up to four hours), such inflammation being present twenty-four hours or more after the end of the exposure period.
+The material may produce moderate skin irritation; limited evidence or practical experience suggests, that the material either produces moderate inflammation of the skin in a substantial number of individuals following direct contact and/or produces significant, but moderate, inflammation when applied to the healthy intact skin of animals (for up to four hours such inflammation being present twenty-four hours or more after the end of the exposure period.
 Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dermatitis (nonallergic).
 The dermatitis is often characterised by skin redness (erythema) and swelling (oedema) which may progress to blistering (vesiculation), scaling and thickening of the epidermis.
 Eye Limited evidence exists, or practical experience suggests, that the material may cause eye irritation in a substantial number of individuals and/or is expected to produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
 Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
 Irritation of the eyes may produce a heavy secretion of tears (lachrymation).
-Chronic of individuals at a greater frequency than would be expecte sitive response in experimental animals. pational exposure may produce cumulative health effects pable of inducing a sensitisation reaction in a significant number FW-CCN N&A Candy Corn Flavor TOXICITY Not Available IRRITATION Not Available propylene glycol TOXICITY Dermal (rabbit) LD50: >2000 mg/kg [1] IRRITATION Eye (rabbit): 100 mg - mild
+Chronic Practical experience shows that skin contact with the material is capable either of inducing a sensitisation reaction in a substantial number of individuals, and/or of producing a positive response in experimental animals.
+On the basis, primarily, of animal experiments, concern has been expressed by at least one classification body that the material may produce carcinogenic or mutagenic effects; in respect of the available information, however, there presently exists inadequate data for making a satisfactory assessment.
+Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+Limited evidence shows that inhalation of the material is capable of inducing a sensitisation reaction in a significant number of individuals at a greater frequency than would be expected from the response of a normal population.